 Some would say that this is one of the Evo's main weak points.
 Although the Evo V onwards employed 4-pot Brembo brakes for the front the Evo still manages to warp discs.

-The Evo inspires massive amounts of driver confidence when driven hard, so the brakes have to be fantastic to compliment the car when driven hard..
+The Evo inspires massive amounts of driver confidence when driven hard, so the brakes have to be fantastic to compliment the car when driven hard.
 They just don't do the job!
-Under normal driving they more than cope.
-Read on..
+Read on.